 Technology and exceptional training methods allows Kathy to help people across the country in affordable and effective ways.
 Her passion for helping people and making the most of the gift of service animals is evident every day.

 Search And Rescue Certified

-Nosey Dog Detection Partners follows the IAADP (International Association of Assistance Dog Partners) Service Dog Training Standards, the ADI (Assistance Dogs International) Public Access Test for service dogs and the Americans with Disabilities Act guidelines for service dogs.
+Nosey Dog Detection Partners follows the IAADP (International Association of Assistance Dog Partners) Service Dog Training Standards, Public Access Test for service dogs and the Americans with Disabilities Act guidelines for service dogs.